AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Community mapping, disaster preparedness mapping.

-**Operational examples:** Community mapping efforts in May 2017 in support of recovery project.
+**Operational examples:** Community mapping efforts in May 2017 in support of a recovery project.

 **Summary:** In response to the devastation caused by Typhoon Haiyan in 2013, the Phillippine Red Cross and the American Red Cross partnered on Tindog Tabang Leyteño, a 3-year recovery project dedicated to building safer, more resilient communities.
-In May 2017, the project used drones (an Event 38 E384, a Tuffwing UAV Mapper, and a DJI Mavic Pro) to create updated, high-resolution maps of project focus areas.
+In May 2017, the project used drones (an Event 38 E384, a Tuffwing UAV Mapper, and a DJI Mavic Pro) to create updated, high-resolution maps of project focus areas. [#82]_

-In November 2018, the Nokia company announced that it would be supplying the Philippine Red Cross with "portable LTE networks, and artificial intelligence (AI) and analytics tools" to " help with disaster recovery" as part of Nokia's Nokia Saving Lives (NSL) initiative.
-In December 2019, the Philippine Red Cross announced a new collaboration with US-based drone delivery company Zipline: the project intends to use the Philippines as a base for the " the largest drone delivery operation for blood and medical supplies in the Asia-Pacific region through Zipline," and is slated to launch in the summer of 2020.
+In November 2018, the Nokia company announced that it would be supplying the Philippine Red Cross with "portable LTE networks, and artificial intelligence (AI) and analytics tools" to " help with disaster recovery" as part of Nokia's Nokia Saving Lives (NSL) initiative. [#83]_ In December 2019, the Philippine Red Cross announced a new collaboration with US-based drone delivery company Zipline: the project intends to use the Philippines as a base for the "the largest drone delivery operation for blood and medical supplies in the Asia-Pacific region through Zipline," and is slated to launch in the summer of 2020. [#84]_

 .. figure:: /images/philippine-rc.jpg